Visit KURVES, TEXAS and fall in love with eight quirky characters of Maxine's Gym -- you know people like this (or wish you did!).

 For licensing and/or perusal contact SHOJAI-STEELE-PLAYS @ shojai.com (no spaces) with KURVES in the subject line.

-This two-act 2 hour musical comedy features 12 songs in styles ranging from ballad to blues, jazz to gospel.
+This two-act 2-hour musical comedy features 16 songs in styles ranging from ballad to blues, jazz to gospel.
 A piano/vocal score is available for rehearsal or performance, and the orchestration is prerecorded to make rehearsals user-friendly with a professional performance sound for any size theater.
-The following sample/trailer was created from Mike Marlow’s video of a performance.
+Scroll to the bottom for the synopsis, video trailer, and songs from a live performance.

 MURDER SHE WROTE’S TOM SAWYER SAYS: